What is the Cheng Tsui Ethics Program?

-The Ethics Support Service (ESS) is a free consultation service that assists patients and families who are dealing with difficult health care decisions, and for clinicians facing an ethical issue related to care.
+The Hung and Jill Cheng Tsui Ethics Program is a free consultation service that assists patients and families who are dealing with difficult health care decisions, and for clinicians facing an ethical issue related to care.

 Patients, families and health care providers frequently face difficult decisions in the course of treatment.
 These decisions often involve different values and preferences.
 There may be uncertainty about the right thing to do.

 Consultations are collaborative and can be informal over the phone or highly involved with three- to four-person multidisciplinary physician team, patients, families and staff to help resolve conflict.

 Interpreters are also available, free of charge, for limited English speaking patients and family members, and can be arranged by the Ethics team upon request.

 Please note: The Cheng Tsui Ethics Program has no authority for clinical decisions.
 The patient and/or family and doctors are the final decision makers.